 - Part 4: Fix WhatsApp Not Connecting Problem with Software

-Part 1: Remember to Back Up Device First
+Part 1: Remember to Save WhatsApp Data First

 Some of the solutions applied in fixing the "could not connect to WhatsApp service" issue can cause data loss.
-To avoid losing your data completely, you need to create a backup of the data.
+To avoid losing your data completely, you need to save WhatsApp Data First.
 If you happen to lose your data while fixing the WhatsApp not connecting issue, you will simply need to restore it.

 Apple does offer some services that you can use to back up your device.
 These are iCloud and iTunes.
 If you would like to create a full backup, you can use these two services.
-If you would like to choose whether to create a partial or a full backup, the best tool to use is iMyFone iTransor. iTransor has several benefits over iCloud and iTunes.
-These include the fact that you can create partial backups, you can restore the backup partially, and you can restore the backup without overwriting the current data on your iPhone.
+If you would like to choose some WhatsApp data to save, the best tool to use is iMyFone ChatsBack.
+ChatsBack has several benefits over iCloud and iTunes.
+These include the fact that you can save partial WhatsApp data, and you can restore the backup without overwriting other current data on your iPhone.

 Part 2: Basic Checks before Real Fix

 Before you use the real fixes for your WhatsApp not connecting iPhone problem, you can perform some simple checks to confirm that the problem is not being caused by something you can fix easily.
 The simple checks include: